Skip to main content

 #Culture & Etiquette

-• Deepavali — wear bright colours, accept sweets when offered, remove shoes at temple entrances, dress modestly (long sleeves and trousers/skirts) at temples.
+• Deepavali Lead-Up: wear bright colours when visiting Little India, accept sweets when offered, remove shoes at temple entrances, dress modestly (long sleeves and trousers/skirts) at temples

-• Hindu temples — photography rules vary; ask before shooting inside the sanctum.
+• Hindu temple photography rules vary; ask before shooting inside the sanctum

-• No tipping — service charge is built into bills.
+• No tipping is needed; service charge is built into bills

 #Essential Local Phrases